 For example, the sample record below has useful data buried in the event description.
 Extracting this data into separate properties makes it available for such actions as sorting and filtering.

 In the Preview, you are limited to 100 custom fields in your workspace.
 This limit will be expanded when this feature reaches general availability.

 When you create a custom field, Log Analytics must understand which data to use to populate its value.
 It uses a technology from Microsoft Research called FlashExtract to quickly identify this data.
 Rather than requiring you to provide explicit instructions, Log Analytics learns about the data you want to extract from examples that you provide.

 The following sections provide the procedure for creating a custom field.
 At the bottom of this article is a walkthrough of a sample extraction.

-The custom field is populated as records matching the specified criteria are added to the OMS data store, so it will only appear on records collected after the custom field is created.
+The custom field is populated as records matching the specified criteria are added to Log Analytics, so it will only appear on records collected after the custom field is created.
 The custom field will not be added to records that are already in the data store when it’s created.

 Step 1 – Identify records that will have the custom field

 The first step is to identify the records that will get the custom field.
 You start with a standard log search and then select a record to act as the model that Log Analytics will learn from.
 When you specify that you are going to extract data into a custom field, the Field Extraction Wizard is opened where you validate and refine the criteria.